arpit-mittal-ds/Data-Architect/3 - Designing Data Systems/Lesson-1-Introduction-to-Snowflake/ReadMe.md

 ### Step 3 - Load weather data in JSON format held in a public S3 bucket

+The JSON data consists of weather information provided by [OpenWeatherMap](https://openweathermap.org/) detailing the historical weather conditions of New York City from 2016-07-05 to 2019-06-25.

+**Create a Database and Table**

+create database weather;

+**Set the context appropriately within the Worksheet.** use role sysadmin;
+use warehouse compute_wh;
+use database weather;
+use schema public;

+create table json_weather_data (v variant);
+**Semi-Structured Data Magic** - Snowflake’s **VARIANT** data type allows Snowflake to ingest semi-structured data without having to pre-define the schema.

+**Create an External Stage**

+Via the Worksheet create a stage from where the unstructured data is stored on AWS S3.

+create stage nyc_weather
+url = 's3://snowflake-workshop-lab/weather-nyc';

+Via the worksheet, run a COPY command to load the data into the JSON_WEATHER_DATA table

 ### Step 4 - Create a View and query the semi-structured data using SQL dot notation